Some Obstructions to Solvable Points on Higher Genus Curves: When Quotients are of General Type

-As $\pi_1$ factors through $C^n / G$, $\pi_2$ is unramified outside of the image of $\Delta$.
-The ramification index of $\pi_1$ at a point of $\Delta$, $R$, under $\pi_1$ is equal to the size of its stabiliser in $S_n$.
+As $\pi_1$ factors through $C^n / G$, the map $\pi_2$ is unramified outside of the image of $\Delta$.
+The ramification index of $\pi_1$ at $\pi_1(R)$, for some $R \in \Delta$, is equal to the size of its stabiliser in $S_n$.
+For a generic element of $\Delta$, this is 2 (as the stabiliser is just the transposition switching the identical entries).
 Similarly, the ramification index for the map to $C^n / G$ at $R$ is the size of its stabiliser in $G$.
 Away from the singular locus, this stabiliser is trivial.
 Therefore, as ramification indices are multiplicative under composition, the ramification index of $\pi_2$ at the image of $R$ must be equal to that of $\pi_1$ at $R$.
 In particular, the map is ramified there. \end{proof}

 And now to prove Theorem~\ref{notrans}, \begin{proof} As being of general type (for smooth varieties) is a statement about canonical divisors, the first step is to relate $K_{C^n}$ and $K_X$.
 We will obtain such a relation by considering the two maps to $\mathrm{Sym}^n C$.